 Pogba helps Man United draw at Spurs on return from injury

-LONDON — Paul Pogba made an immediate impact on his return from surgery, earning a penalty converted by Bruno Fernandes that recovered for Manchester United a 1-1 draw at Tottenham in the English Premier League on Friday.
+LONDON (AP) -- Paul Pogba made an immediate impact on his return from surgery, earning a penalty converted by Bruno Fernandes that recovered for Manchester United a 1-1 draw at Tottenham in the English Premier League on Friday.

 While the teams have endured three months without games in the pandemic, Pogba hasn't played since December.
 And he entered only in the 63rd minute at an empty Tottenham stadium with the hosts leading from Steven Bergwijn's 27th-minute strike through goalkeeper David de Gea's hands.